 I’m sure you’ve heard about the power of positive thinking once or twice, and I’m here to tell you that the rumors are true – the nature of your thoughts absolutely defines the quality of your life.
-We can’t always change our circumstances, but we can always change our way of viewing them.
+We can’t always change our circumstances, but we can forever change our way of viewing them.
 The benefits of a positive attitude are limitless and encompass all other factors which determine our ability to be happy.

 Health & Wellness

 Not only is positive thinking good for your mental health, but it can also keep your body healthy and protect you from certain diseases.
 However, that doesn’t necessarily protect our loved ones from facing health concerns.
-Whether it’s your wellbeing or someone else’s, matters of health create immense stress in the body, and the best thing you can do to alleviate that tension is practice some self-care.
-The first step is to create some time in your day to take care of yourself, and then pick a self-care routine that fits you best; it could be taking a relaxing bath, experimenting with new healthy recipes, expressing yourself creatively, or getting a little exercise in!
+Whether it’s your wellbeing or someone else’s, matters of health create immense stress in the body, and the best thing you can do to alleviate that tension is to practice some self-care.
+The first step is to create some time in your day to take care of yourself, and then pick a self-care routine that fits you best; it could be making a relaxing bath, experimenting with new healthy recipes, expressing yourself creatively, or getting a little exercise in!

 Quality Interpersonal Relationships

 Being the social creatures that humans are, it’s no surprise that the quality of our relationships is deeply tied to our emotional and physical wellbeing.
-Several studies have demonstrated that the happiest participants are those with strong, supportive social connections.
+Several studies have demonstrated that the happiest participants are those with secure, supportive social connections.
 Therefore, developing and maintaining meaningful relationships with others is just as important as diet and exercise.

 Time to Rest and Restore

-A good night’s rest is imperative to living a happier life – I mean, who enjoys running on little to no sleep anyways?
+A good night’s rest is imperative to living a happier life – I mean, who enjoys running on little to no sleep, anyways?
 Take time to rejuvenate, and your body will thank you with a sunnier disposition!
 If losing sleep is inevitable, try meditating or practicing some restorative yoga to help your body unwind and recharge.